Fayette County License Hearing Guide

 Special Programs

-- Any State-Specific Programs: Check with your attorney or the Tennessee Department of Safety for any other state-specific programs that may be available to assist you in regaining your driving privileges.
+- Additional Programs: Check with the Tennessee Department of Safety or a qualified DUI attorney to see if there are any other programs available in Fayette County that could help you regain your driving privileges.